AlexZzk/test_fir/readme.txt

 Here I add this file to the cash.

 I add some numbers here, but did not 'add';after that I use the checkout, The numbers are gone.

+Different between checkout and reset HEAD: the 'reset HEAD' will move the file from cash area to the local area, it will keep your modification on the local version. the 'checkout' will undo your modify.